-- Children – Usually talking about children and grandchildren can be a way to bridge a cultural gap.
-Asking someone about their children and how old they are or what they are studying in school are usually safe bets to talk about.
+- Children – Usually, talking about children and grandchildren can be a way to bridge a cultural gap.
+Asking someone about their children and how old they are or studying in school are usually safe bets to talk about.

-- Family – Also questions or comments about family can help to bridge the cultural gap.
+- Family – Also, questions or comments about family can help to bridge the cultural gap.
 Spouses, parents, grandparents, brothers, sisters, nieces, nephews, and cousins.
-Many cultures around the world have very strong familial ties to not only their immediate family but also their extended families.
+Many cultures around the world have solid familial ties to not only their immediate family but also their extended families.
 In some places, they may still live near or with their extended relatives.
-If you come back time-and-time again and you ask about how their children or family is doing most people remember that and like the fact that you took an interest in them and their family.
+If you come back time-and-time again and you ask about how their children or family is doing, most people remember that and like the fact that you took an interest in them and their family.

 - Cultural Events or Festivals – Asking about a specific holiday, event, or festival is usually safe to talk about.
 This is also a great way to find out more about the country and the place you are visiting.

-Unless you know the person really well and you already have a very good rapport, I will stay away from more controversial topics as politics, government, history, and religion.
+Unless you know the person really well and already have an excellent rapport, I will stay away from more controversial topics like politics, government, history, and religion.

-This why at the very beginning I said one of the most important things you can do before you travel to visit a country you are going to source products from is to do your homework.
-Read up on the place you are going to visit so that you can understand a bit about the country and what is culturally acceptable.
+At the very beginning, I said one of the most important things you can do before you travel to visit a country you are going to source products from is to do your homework.
+Read up on the place you are going to visit to understand a bit about the country and what is culturally acceptable.
 If you do this, you will not make culturally careless and costly mistakes.

-Traveling to another country and to source and buy products from them can be a really exciting thing to do.
+Traveling to another country and source and buy products from them can be a fascinating thing to do.
 If you can remember some of these 8 basic tips, it will help you to have a more enjoyable and fruitful experience.

 How Do I Find an Overseas Manufacturer to Produce my Product Ideas?

-Though it is not always easy to find reliable overseas manufacturers to produce your products, there are some basic steps you can take to find a dependable supplier.
-This process to locate this dependable manufacturer can include things as finding a reliable buying agent, attending trade shows, doing some online searches, talking to some trade organization and getting a referral from someone from the industry.
+Though it is not always easy to find reliable overseas manufacturers to produce your products, you can take some basic steps to find a dependable supplier.
+This process to locate this dependable manufacturer can include finding a reliable buying agent, attending trade shows, doing some online searches, talking to some trade organization, and getting a referral from someone from the industry.